 « Previous Page

-occurs because the light entering the eye is focused behind the retina instead
+Farsightedness, also called hyperopia, is the inability of the eye to focus on nearby objects and sometimes on distant objects also.
+This occurs because the light entering the eye is focused behind the retina instead of directly on it.

 Farsightedness occurs when an eye is too short lengthwise, the cornea is not curved enough, or the lens sits farther back in the eye than normal.

 Eyeglasses or contact lenses are used most often to correct farsightedness.
 In some cases surgery can improve vision.

 Current as of:

-Adam Husney, MD - Family Medicine & Christopher J. Rudnisky, MD, MPH, FRCSC - Ophthalmology
+Adam Husney, MD - Family Medicine & Christopher Joseph Rudnisky, MD, MPH, FRCSC - Ophthalmology

-To learn more, visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org.

-© 1995-2015 Healthwise, Incorporated.
+© 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.